Keynote Speakers

 Professor Brian Uy is a Scientia Professor of Structural Engineering (appointed 2023) and a globally recognised leader in steel and composite structures research with over 30 years of experience.
 He previously served as Professor of Structural Engineering and Dean of Engineering at Western Sydney University.

-Professor Uy is Vice-President (Australasia and South East Asia) and President-Elect (2025) of Institution of Structural Engineers.
+Professor Brian Uy is the 105th President of the Institution of Structural Engineers in 2026.
+Prof. Uy is Vice-President (Australasia and South East Asia) and President-Elect (2025) of Institution of Structural Engineers.
 He is currently President of the International Association for Bridge and Structural Engineering.
 His honours include the Sir John Holland Civil Engineer of the Year Award (2018), the John Connell Gold Medal – Structural Engineer of the Year Award (2021), and was elected a Fellow of ATSE and the Royal Society of New South Wales.

 Professor Amit H. Varma